jcraigk/phishin/README.md

  * style the feedback messages - should we use bulma styles or no?
  * Do we need all the keys in the components? look for other excess/DRYness
  * Add a spinner using react-spinners - will require passing loading state from components
- * Prerender caching?
-How does it work for logged in users?
-Just skip prerender for those?
- * Disable email account creation - allow oauth login through api?
  * Put mobile titles in navbar
  * Opengraph (helmet context)
  * track context dropdowns